Aaron-RSingh/hoover-moover/README.md

 # hoover-moover

+Instructions:
+ - clone repository to local computer
+ - open repository in your editor
+ - using the Live Server extension by Ritwick Dey, open index.html with the Live Server and continue on through the README.md!

 Hello World!

 Program to make a roomba clean a room with no doors or windows, so I suppose it's a Schrödinger's cat situation, who knows if the room is actually clean?!?